wodby/docker4drupal/docs/macos.md

 Now when you change your code on the host machine docker-sync will sync your data to php and nginx/apache containers.

 For more information visit [docker-sync project page](https://github.com/EugenMayer/docker-sync/).

-## 2. User-guided Caching

-Since 17.04 Edge version (which should become stable at 17.06) of Docker for Mac there's a new `:cached` option available for volumes.
-You can find more information about this in [docker blog](https://blog.docker.com/2017/05/user-guided-caching-in-docker-for-mac/).

-### Usage

-Replace _volumes_ definition of _php_ and _nginx_/_apache_ services with the option below marked as "User-guided caching".